Last Updated on June 3, 2026

 Visit Fado Museum

 Fado is a traditional Portuguese music, that’s very melancholic and emotional.
-You can find Fado clubs in many places in Portugal, but it’s Lisbon’s Alfama where it originated from.
-If you’re not familiar with this style of music and you plan on seeing a Fado show in Lisbon, you might enjoy visiting Fado museum firrst.
+You can find Fado clubs in many places in Portugal, but it actually originated in Alfama.
+If you’re not familiar with this style of music and you plan on seeing a Fado show in Lisbon, you might enjoy visiting Fado museum first.

 Miradouros